novnc/noVNC/README.md

 structure and style.

-At a minimum you must include the `vnc.js` and `default_controls.js` scripts and call their load() functions.
+At a minimum you must include the `vnc.js` and `default_controls.js` scripts and call DefaultControls.load().
 For example:

     <head>
         <script src='include/vnc.js'></script>